 Or, if you are from the U.S. and want an affordable international phone plan with free data, consider signing up for Google Project Fi.

 It’s the phone plan with coverage to 200+ international coverage with data and text included.

 We’ve used Project Fi since 2016 and love how easy it is to get data.

 Where to Store Luggage at Singapore Changi Airport

-If you don’t want to carry your luggage during the Singapore stopover, store it at the Changi Airport’s Baggage Storage.
+If you have carry-on luggage and don’t want to carry your luggage during the Singapore stopover, store it at the Changi Airport’s Baggage Storage.